ishibaki/symmetry_paper/manuscript/6_figs.md

 :::

 ::: {custom-style="Abstract"}
-\(A) Schematic showing the procedure for calculating the live chirality index and evaluation of the hindgut laterality.
+\(A) Typical images of hindgut in live embryos.
-The live image of the epithelial cell boundary visualized by *UAS-myr::GFP* driven by *byn-Gal4* is shown.
+The live images of cell-boundaries visualized by *UAS-myr::GFP* driven by *byn-Gal4* in the hindgut epithelium is shown.
-The chirality index of the live cell was calculated as described above.
+At early stage 12, live cell chirality index of the live cell was calculated based on high magnification image surrounded by orange square (left panel).
-After 3 hours of incubation, the laterality score was evaluated.
+After 3 hours of incubation, the laterality score was evaluated as normal LR asymmetry, bilateral symmetry, and inversed LR asymmetry were 1, 0.5, and 0, respectively.
-\(B) Box plot of the live chirality index of the hindgut in wild-type and *emc* mutant.
+\(B) Box plot of the live chirality index of the hindgut in wild-type and *emc* mutant embryos.
 "$N$" indicates the number of total embryos analyzed.
+The *p*-value of two-tailed t-test is shown.
 \(C) Graph showing the correlation between live cell chirality and the laterality score of the hindgut in *emc* mutant.
 Solid line indicates the best fitted logistic model.
-Dotted line indicates the logistic model used in [@fig:fig2].
+Dotted line indicates the logistic model obtained in [@fig:fig2].
 The coefficient of determination of each model is shown as "$R^{2}$".
 "$N$" indicates the number of total embryos analyzed.
 :::